SpLDs: A teacher's guide: A Teacher's GuideStudents and teacher working on splds in a school setting

 Visual-Motor Integration Tests: examining if the brain is linking the visual aids with motor coordination skills.
 Includes, the Bender Visual-Motor Gestalt Test and the Developmental Test of Visual-Motor Integration.

-Language Tests: to determine the pupil's ability to understand and respond to spoken, written, and verbally language questions and clues.
+Language Tests: to determine the learner's ability to understand and respond to spoken, written, and verbally language questions and clues.
 This includes the Clinical Evaluation of Language Fundamentals (CELF), the Goldman Fristoe Test of Articulation, and the Test of Language Development.

 Where can teachers find reliable resources about SpLD?